abronan/scalaris-weave/README.md

 [http://192.168.42.102:8000](http://192.168.42.102:8000)

 Store a simple Key/Value pair, then search for it.
-It just works!
+It works!